Exabyte-io/documentation/docs/getting-started/content-highlights.md

 ## Login

-We support two basics login connection methods: through our [Web Interface](../ui/overview.md), and via [secure shell terminal (SSH)](../remote-connection/ssh.md) to access our [Command Line Interface (CLI)](../cli/overview.md).
+We support two basics login connection methods: through our [Web Interface](../ui/overview.md), and [Command Line Interface (CLI)](../cli/overview.md).
 You must have a valid username and password in order to login via either option.
 Secure shell sessions use [key-based authentication](../remote-connection/ssh.md#generate-ssh-keys).
 Users logged-in through the web interface can, without additional authentication, also access the CLI via the [Web Terminal](../remote-connection/web-terminal.md), and have also a [Remote Desktop Environment](../remote-connection/remote-desktop.md) at their disposal.

 The user can find out more about such connection methods under the following links.